 - 1. Pending investigations by securities regulators - 2.
 Significant changes in net capital - 3.
 Pending customer arbitration cases - 4.
 Regulatory enforcement actions - (c) Depositories.
 All financial institutions who desire to become depositories must be qualified Oregon Depositories pursuant to ORS Chapter 295. - (d) Competitive Transactions.
 The Investment Officer shall obtain and document competitive bid information on all investments purchased or sold in the secondary market.
 Competitive bids or offers should be obtained, when possible, from at least three separate brokers/financial institutions or through the use of a nationally recognized trading platform.
 In the instance of a security for which there is no readily available competitive bid or offering on the same specific issue, then the Investment Officer shall document quotations for comparable or alternative securities.
 When purchasing original issue instrumentality securities, no competitive offerings will be required as all dealers in the selling group offer those securities as the same original issue price.
 However, the Investment Officer is encouraged to document quotations on comparable securities.
-If an investment advisor provides investment management services, the advisor must retain documentation of competitive pricing execution on each transaction and provide upon request.
+If an investment adviser provides investment management services, the adviser must retain documentation of competitive pricing execution on each transaction and provide upon request.
+[Ord.
+15-1353, Sec.
+1.]

-5.0 Safekeeping and Custody
+7.03.050 Safekeeping and Custody

 (a) Delivery vs. Payment.
 All trades of marketable securities will be executed (cleared and settled) by delivery vs. payment (DVP) to ensure that securities are deposited in Metro's safekeeping institution prior to the release of funds.
 Metro will have online access through the safekeeping bank for verification of the account holdings and transactions.
 Delivery vs. payment will also be required for all repurchase transactions and with the collateral priced and limited in maturity in compliance with ORS 294.035(2)(j).
+[Ord.
+05.1075.1353,Sec 1].